Nigel2392/goldcrest/README.md

 go get github.com/Nigel2392/goldcrest@latest
 ```

-## When to use

-Hooks should be registered at initialization, this should probably not be done dynamically.

 ## How to use

 We can register hooks by specyfing a name, order and functions for that hook.